maximilianvogt/Fix-VitalRecord/README.md

 # VitalRecorder Software Bugfix: EEG waves from PHILIPS Intellivue Patient monitor on a single track

-When recording EEG data from PHILIPS Intellivue Monitors with VitalRecorder (https://vitaldb.net/vital-recorder/) both waveform are written to a single track.
+When recording EEG data from PHILIPS Intellivue Monitors with VitalRecorder (https://vitaldb.net/vital-recorder/) both waveforms are written to a single track.
 While the data of both signals is saved in the *.vital file format, using the VitalRecorder software or the python API only a single waveform can be exported.

 ## Usage